lingtalfi/SitemapSlicer/README.md

 ### the AuthorSitemapIndexSlicer.defaultSliceWidth method

-Define the default sliceWidth to use for every Sitemap Slice bound to the AuthorSitemapIndexSlicer object.
+Define the default sliceWidth to use.
+Every Sitemap Slice bound to the AuthorSitemapIndexSlicer object can either override this parameter, or inherit the default (by default).
-We will find out more about Sitemap Slice object soon.

 ### the AuthorSitemapIndexSlicer.addSitemapSlice method

 Adds a Sitemap Slice to your Sitemap Slicer.<br>
-One can represent a Sitemap Slice as an object that will be eventually converted to a **base sitemap file** (remember what the base sitemap is?).
+One can represent a Sitemap Slice as an object that will be eventually converted to a sitemap file.

 ### the AuthorSitemapSlice.sliceWidth method

-Define the sliceWidth for a specific Sitemap Slice.
+Overrides the default sliceWidth for a specific Sitemap Slice.

-In the above example, it was used only to show you the different methods of the Sitemap Slice object (because the sliceWidth was already defined with the defaultSliceWidth method of the Sitemap Slicer object).
+### the AuthorSitemapSlice.maxEntriesPerSitemap method

+Define the max number of entries per sitemap.
+This method is specific to the AuthorSitemapSlice class and is not part of the SitemapIndexSlicerInterface.
+The interface doesn't define it because it relies on the fact that concrete implementations can use any "sitemap entries overflow detection system" they want.

+In the case of the AuthorSitemapSlice implementation, the author relies on the number of entries per sitemap to test the limit of the sitemap capacity, but another implementor could rely on the file's weight, for instance.

 ### the AuthorSitemapSlice.file method